What’s So Bad About Wasting 10%?

 - The fresh food industry has been a laggard in terms of utilizing technology.
 Various components of the fresh food supply chain still rely on outdated technology (such as trailer-level temperature data loggers) to identify potential issues.
 These low-tech tools do identify issues but do nothing to prevent fresh food waste problems from happening.
 They only document a problem after it has occurred.

-Waste Fresh Food No More
+Waste Fresh Produce No More

 The industry is changing and rapidly realizing that fresh food waste is a cost they can no longer afford to turn a blind eye to.